Capcom's experimental dino-shooter Exoprimal has a neat spin on co-op

 Like any other squad-based game, success comes from working with your team, and using everyone’s skills as best as you can.
 As in games like Overwatch, you’ll need to balance out the classes on your squad, broken up into the traditional damage dealing assault type, the resilient heavy class, and the healing support archetype.
 While these three classes categorise the exosuits you have access to, each one has their own skills and abilities that separate them from the others.
 For instance, the Deadeye and Zephyr exosuits are assault types, but focus on ranged and melee combat respectively, which adds some complexity to each battle.

-Fortunately, if you feel the team is not well balanced, you’re free to swap between different types when you need to – but only upon respawns.
+Fortunately, if you feel the team is not well balanced, you’re free to swap between different types anytime you need to.
 I liked how each battle flows, and I dug how different each exosuit felt from one another.
 The one suit I enjoyed the most, above all, was Barrage, a fire-spewing grenadier with a crossbow.

 As you rank up, you’ll unlock upgrades and cosmetics for your class to further tune them to your liking, and add new ones to your arsenal.